Quentinvk/VillaAriane/README.md

 After importing, don't forget to run the command "npm install"

-nb: to login with a known account, write it in all small caps.
+nb: You can register with caps, but to login you will need to write the username in small lettertype